Trichloroethylene: Existing regulations

 In 2023, the United States United States Environmental Protection Agency (EPA) determined that trichloroethylene presents a risk of injury to human health in various uses, including during manufacturing, processing, mixing, recycling, vapor degreasing, as a lubricant, adhesive, sealant, cleaning product, and spray.
-It is dangerous from both inhalation and dermal exposure and was most strongly associated with immunosuppressive effects for acute exposure, as well as autoimmune effects for chronic exposures.
-Chronic exposure to trichloroethylene has also been linked to an increased risk of Parkinson's disease.
-As of June 1, 2023, two U.S. states (Minnesota and New York) have acted on the EPA's findings and banned trichloroethylene in all cases but research and development.
+EPA states that TCE is "dangerous from both inhalation and dermal exposure and was most strongly associated with immunosuppressive effects for acute exposure, as well as autoimmune effects for chronic exposures."
+Chronic exposure to trichloroethylene has also been linked to an increased risk of Parkinson's disease by some researchers.
+As of June 1, 2023, two US states (Minnesota and New York) have acted on the EPA's findings and banned trichloroethylene in all cases but research and development.

 According to the US EPA, in October 2023 it "proposed to ban the manufacture (including import), processing, and distribution in commerce of TCE for all uses, with longer compliance time frames and workplace controls (including an exposure limit) for some processing and industrial and commercial uses until the prohibitions come into effect" to "protect everyone including bystanders from the harmful health effects of TCE".
 Following the EPA's recommendation the Biden Administration announced a proposal to ban trichloroethylene later that month.

 In December 2024 the EPA issued a final ruling on the regulation of trichloroethylene, with the rule taking effect on January 16, 2025.
 The rule bans the manufacture (including import), processing, and distribution in commerce of trichloroethylene for all uses, with longer compliance timeframes and stringent worker protections for some processing and industrial and commercial uses until the prohibitions come into effect.
 The EPA is prohibiting most uses of trichloroethylene within one year of the rule taking effect including manufacture and processing for most commercial and all consumer products, with only a limited number of commercial uses being allowed after January 16, 2026.
 These uses will eventually be phased out as well, though an exact timeframe hasn't been determined yet, but until they have been phased out more stringent worker protections will be required with a lower inhalation exposure limit for airborne trichloroethylene being put in place.

 Many of the trichloroethylene uses that are continuing for longer than one year occur in highly industrialized settings with critical uses such as the cleaning of parts used in medical devices, aircraft & other transportation, security and defense systems and the manufacture of battery separators and refrigerants.
 These uses will ultimately be prohibited as well but are temporarily being allowed to continue in order to avoid negative impacts to national security or critical infrastructure, and to allow time to transition to alternative chemicals and methods.